Archaic America (pre 1492)

 1. Clovis best known from Great Plains but extends south to Guadalajara.

 a.
-11,200 BP beautiful stone points and scrapers.
+11,200 BCE beautiful stone points and scrapers.

 i. found in Brazil dated from same era.